 This is a mistake made time and time again by new bloggers.
 They choose blog niche ideas that have a temporary boom in visitors.
 These niches are often related to annual prizes, competitions, or trends. (e.g. the Olympics, the Oscars, the FIFA World Cup, or the elections).

 A good example of that is a blog that was covering the Rio 2016 Olympic games.
 It had great views and the number of visitors was brilliant.
-Those impressive numbers didn’t last longer than a month as the Olympics came to a close.
+Those prodigious numbers didn’t last longer than a month as the Olympics came to a close.

 4-Choose a Niche within a Niche